 The greatest risk of detoxing from weed on your own is relapse.
 Withdrawal symptoms can be uncomfortable, and without a strong support network in place, the urge to use more weed can be overwhelming.
 When you choose to detox in a treatment facility, you have the support of peers and healthcare professionals to see you through this difficult transition period.

-Fortunately, the physical risks of detoxing from weed are not extreme.
-Dehydration, nausea, and vomiting are the greatest symptoms to be aware of.
+Fortunately, the physical risks of detoxing from weed are typically not as extreme as other drugs.
+Stomach issues (such as nausea and vomiting) and subsequent dehydration are the greatest symptoms to be aware of.
 Taking extra precautions to keep yourself hydrated or having a close friend nearby to monitor these physical symptoms are good safeguards to have in place.